 A single Gerber file defines a single 2D layer image.
 A PCB, however, is a 3D object.
-To define a PCB one must not only define each layer, but also its position in the layer structure.
-What a layer does in the layer structure is defined by the file attributes .FileFunction and .FilePolarity.
-These two attributes are therefore mandatory in PCB fabrication data.
+To define a PCB one must not only define each layer, but also where it fits in the layer structure.
+This is defined by the following attributes, which are mandatory in fabrication data: